 These policies cover the most common risks faced by dental labs.

 General liability insurance covers common third-party claims, such as a vendor tripping over a rug in your lab.
 Add product liability insurance to guard against product lawsuits.

 A business owner's policy, or BOP, is a cost-effective way for dental laboratories to buy general liability insurance and commercial property insurance together.

-This policy, also known as malpractice insurance for dental labs, covers legal expenses if a patient sues over a dental prosthetic that fits poorly or breaks.
+This policy, also known as malpractice insurance for dental labs, covers legal expenses if a patient sues over a dental prosthetic that causes an injury.

 Commercial auto insurance is almost always required for business-owned vehicles.
 It covers the cost of accidents involving a dental lab's vehicle.